-In these challenging economic times, debt consolidation and bankruptcy are popular debt management strategies.
+Debt consolidation and bankruptcy are popular debt management strategies.
 Is debt consolidation or bankruptcy right for you?
 To find out, learn about the advantages and disadvantages of each approach.

 Proponents of debt consolidation often promote this strategy as a simple way to save money and protect your credit rating.
 When you consolidate your debts, you reorganize multiple debt payments into one payment.
 You can choose to consolidate debt through a secured loan or an unsecured loan.
-(To learn more about the types of debt consolidation, visit Nolo’s Debt Consolidation topic area.)

 Here are some of the advantages of using debt consolidation to better manage your debt.

 Protect your reputation and credit rating.
 Unlike bankruptcy, debt consolidation is not a matter of public record.
 Anyone who looks hard enough will find out about your bankruptcy.
 Bankruptcy records are viewable through an electronic subscription service called PACER or at any federal bankruptcy courthouse.
-Although a debt consolidation loan may show up on your credit report, it does not typically lower a credit score like a bankruptcy filing does.
+Although a debt consolidation loan might show up on your credit report, it does not typically lower a credit score like a bankruptcy filing does.

 Simplify your debt management.
 When you consolidate your debt, you no longer have to keep up with multiple payments, at different interest rates, to various creditors.
 Instead, you make one convenient payment.

 Lower interest rate and monthly payment.
-If you consolidate your debts, you may be able to obtain a more manageable monthly payment, with a lower interest rate.
+If you consolidate your debts, you might be able to obtain a more manageable monthly payment, with a lower interest rate.
 As a result, you will have more cash available each month to meet your high priority needs.

 You could lose your property.
 If you use property such as your home or vehicle as collateral for the debt consolidation loan, you could lose that property if you default on the loan payments.

 Beware of hidden costs.
 Although lower interest rates and monthly payments are appealing, a debt consolidation loan could end up costing you more money.
 Often, debt consolidation loans help you achieve a lower monthly payment and interest rate in exchange for extending the repayment period.
-If you stay in debt longer, you may end up paying more over the long term.
+If you stay in debt longer, you might end up paying more over the long term.

 Negative tax consequences.
 Depending on your financial condition, any money you save from debt relief services such as debt consolidation may be considered income by the IRS, which means you pay taxes on it.
 Credit card companies and other creditors may report settled debt to the IRS, which the IRS considers income.

 Through bankruptcy, you may eliminate or restructure certain debts while under the protection of the federal bankruptcy court.
 The most common types of bankruptcy cases that individuals and small businesses file are Chapter 7 and Chapter 13.
 A Chapter 7 bankruptcy case allows you to eliminate many types of debt.
 A Chapter 13 bankruptcy case allows you to restructure your debts through a supervised repayment plan.
-(To learn more about the differences between these types of bankruptcy, see our Bankruptcy topic area.)

 Here are some of the advantages of using bankruptcy to deal with your debt problem.